 Just always follow the rules above and leave no trace and follow the laws for the country and area you are going to be camping in or the land you are camping on.
 Remember some people will if asked will let you camp on their land at no cost as long as it is for one night and you leave no trace.

 Have any wild camping stories you would like to share?
-Pop them in the comments below and share with others.
-I would ask that no wild camping spots be specifacally discussed as then they become over run and not so wild but general areas are ok.
+Pop them in the comments below and share them with others.
+I would ask that no wild camping spots be specifically discussed as then they become overrun and not so wild but general areas are ok.